Tall Timbers Research Station and Land Conservancy: Origins

 Edward Beadel died in 1919 and the property passed to his nephew, Henry Ludlow Beadel.
 Henry was a philanthropist and naturalist who had been hunting in Leon County since 1894.
 An additional 600-acres was added to the plantation.

 Two years later, a single story, five-bay wing was constructed east of the main house, connected by an 86-foot porch.
 Additional bedroom space was created by adding three dormers to the front of the main house.
 Henry lived in the east wing from 1921 until his death in 1963 and the interior remains unchanged.

 Field hunting was accomplished via horse-drawn carriage.
 For duck hunting, Henry used a handmade tin boat of between 8 and 9 feet in length.
 Tall Timbers also had a number of canoes.
 By this time, the house had a huge stone fireplace and rustic furniture fit for a lodge.
 The exterior had a sweeping porch facing the lake.

 Beadel was one of several plantation owners who sponsored a 1924 scientific inquiry into local quail population declines.
 This was the first study that grew into the research station.

 Henry Beadel's will left the plantation for use as a nature preserve for wildlife research.
 The Tall Timbers Inc was established in 1958 and incorporated May 24, 1960.
 The interior of the main house was modified for use as offices of the Research Station.

 In 2014 the Conservancy announced the donation of the 9,100-acre Dixie Plantation from the Geraldine C. M. Livingston Foundation.
 The Oak Hill Plantation placed a conservation easement on almost one thousand acres through the conservancy.

 As of 2018, the organization held in excess of 125,000 acres of conservation easements in Georgia and Florida, the area's biggest private land trust.
 That total rose to 158,000 acres in 2020.

+The Beadel House suffered a lightning strike on March 16, 2026 which caused a fire that destroyed the structure.